Name: Lingerie Barbie #5 (and other Black/African American Silkstone Barbies)

 Gallery (unless otherwise indicated, photographs are courtesy of Telisa Spain)

-A (not all-inclusive) List of Other Black/African American Silkstone Barbies
+Below is a (not all-inclusive) List of Other Black/African American Silkstone Barbies

 - 2003 45th Anniversary Barbie